 Melbourne Law School is a leading international law school, for both teaching and research.
-In 2012 it was the top ranked law school in Australia and the eighth ranked internationally according to the Quacquarelli Symonds (QS) World University Rankings.
-In 2012, the University of Melbourne was ranked 28 in the World by the Times Higher Education World University Rankings.
+In 2015 it was the top ranked law school in Australia and the eighth ranked in the world according to the Quacquarelli Symonds (QS) World University Rankings.
+In 2014-2015, the University of Melbourne was ranked 33 by the Times Higher Education World University Rankings.
 The Academic Ranking of World Universities ranks the University of Melbourne as the number one university in Australia (44 in the world).

 International and outward-looking

 The Melbourne Law Masters (MLM) is an international program in every respect.

 - Law School staff are internationally active, teaching and conducting research at leading universities throughout the world.